VetRehab Services

 Caring for senior pets

 As your pet enters their senior years, you might notice changes in their mobility and exercise tolerance, along with other health issues that limit their ability to enjoy activities they once loved.
 Thankfully, there are many ways we can help keep them active and engaged in life, and lots of things you can do at home to help them.
 While I most often see senior dogs, similar concepts apply for cats, horses and other animals.
+Hands-on treatments, helpful exercises and advice to help you at home are all included in my vet rehab services.

 Veterinary rehabilitation helps horses.